Assistance to support the implementation of high quality CSL opportunities

 Grant proposals will be reviewed according to the following criteria:

-- Evidence of the following: The SLA role focuses on supporting a service-learning component, and developing career related employability skills (e.g., effective oral and written communication, collaboration, problem solving, and critical thinking)
+- The SLA role focuses on supporting a service-learning component, and developing career related employability skills (e.g., effective oral and written communication, collaboration, problem solving, critical thinking)

-- Opportunities: Clarity of activities the faculty/staff member has planned for the SLA
+- Clarity of activities the faculty/staff member has planned for the SLA

 - Outline of the potential benefits and learning outcomes of proposed experiences for the SLA, including descriptions of the mentoring and supervision that the faculty/staff member will provide the SLA